RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 1. Repository search
 Search for GitHub repositories containing the keywords 'Rasa' and 'Chatbot' in the README, title, topics, or description.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Repository Search

 **Output**:
 - `repositories_json`: folder with the complete JSON responses for all retrieved repositories
 - `repositories.csv`: repository dataset of all the parsed repositories